SEMINAR PAPER

 TOWARDS TRANSSPEICES IN TECHNOCRATIC SOCIETIES

-The aims of the transhumanist movement are summed up by Mark O’Connell in his book To Be a Machine.
-"It is their belief that we can and should eradicate aging as a cause of death; that we can and should use technology to augment our bodies and our minds; that we can and should merge with machines, remaking ourselves, finally, in the image of our own higher ideals."
+The aims of the transhumanist movement are succinctly summarized by Mark O’Connell in his book To Be a Machine: “It is their belief that we can and should eradicate aging as a cause of death; that we can and should use technology to augment our bodies and our minds; that we can and should merge with machines, remaking ourselves, finally, in the image of our own higher ideals.”

-The idea of technologically enhancing our bodies is not new.
-But the extent to which transhumanists take the concept is In the past, we made devices such as wooden legs, hearing aids, spectacles, and false teeth.
-In the future, we might use implants to augment our senses so we can detect infrared or ultraviolet radiation directly or boost our cognitive processes by connecting ourselves to memory chips.
-Ultimately, by merging man and machine, science will produce humans who have vastly increased intelligence, strength, and lifespans, a near embodiment of gods.
+The idea of technologically enhancing our bodies is not new, but the extent to which transhumanists take the concept is transformative.
+In the past, we created devices such as wooden legs, hearing aids, spectacles, and false teeth.
+In the future, we might use implants to augment our senses, enabling us to detect infrared or ultraviolet radiation directly, or boost our cognitive processes by connecting ourselves to memory chips.
+Ultimately, by merging humans and machines, science could produce beings with vastly increased intelligence, strength, and lifespans—a near embodiment of gods.

 TRANSHUMANISM